-Top Tip: prepare for the week ahead by popping your soups and moothies in the freezer.
+Top Tip: prepare for the week ahead by popping your soups and smoothies in the freezer.

 With Thermomix®, blending fruit and vegetables couldn’t be easier.
 Just pop the ingredients into the mixing bowl and select the Blend mode.
 Blending will start slowly at speed 5 and increase automatically to speed 6-8 until you have a silky smooth consistency.

 Eating salads is another fool-proof way to get all the benefits of your essential fruits and vegetables in one meal.
 The beauty of a salad is that it's so versatle you can customize ingredients to your preference.
-Keep reading to rind tips on how to build your own salad.
+Find tips on how to build your own salad in our article.

 Whatever you cook, be sure to choose your ingredients wisely.
 Here are some of our favorite detoxing ingredients: